fluent/fluentd-docs-gitbook/guides/logs-to-sematext.md

 </match>
 ```

-Once everything has been set up and configured, we'll start td-agent.
+Once everything has been set up and configured, start the `td-agent`.

 ```
 # init